apache/cordova-coho/docs/jira-triage.md

 #JIRA Issue Triage Process

 ##Goal
 Every issue needs to be triaged.
 A triaged issue is actionable and there is an eventual desire to resolve it and has all the fields set accurately.
-In particular, low quality issues and eliminated from the system.
+In particular, low quality issues are eliminated from the system.
 Also, critical issues need to be fixed asap and this process should highlight those.

 ##Process
 Go through each [unresolved bug that is not labeled 'triaged' ordered by created Date](https://issues.apache.org/jira/issues/?jql=status%20not%20in%20(Resolved%2C%20Closed)%20AND%20(labels%20is%20EMPTY%20OR%20labels%20!%3D%20triaged)%20AND%20%20project%20%3D%20CB%20ORDER%20BY%20createdDate%20DESC).

 - Ensure the bug details has sufficient details for a repro.
 If not, message the reporter with questions.
-If the reporter does not respond in 2 business days.
+If the reporter does not respond in 4 business days.
 Resolve the bug as `Invalid`.
+They are welcome to re-activate the bug with details at a later date.
 - If you can reproduce the issue.
 Add a label `reproduced`.
 If not, Resolve the bug as `Cannot reproduce`.
-- If you are not an expert in the area or do not have the hardware for triaging, reference the component owner in helping triage the bug.
+- If you are not an expert in the area or do not have the hardware for triaging, reference the platform and/or component owner in helping triage the bug.
 - Edit the following fields:
 	- **Component**: Should be ideally a single component. *For plugin issues do not add platform names here.*
 	- **Work item type**: Ensure it has the correct classification - feature request vs task vs bug.
 	- **Priority**:
 		- `Blocker`: This will block the current release of the component.
+The failure is catastrpphic and easy to hit.
+'Hello world' and [mobilespec](https://github.com/apache/cordova-mobile-spec) does not build or crashes.
-		- `Critical`: This will cause the main function of the component to fail and needs to be fixed asap.
+		- `Critical`: This will cause the main function of the component to fail and needs to be fixed asap but will not block the release.
 		- `Major`: Important one to fix.
 		- `Minor`, `Trivial`: Nice to haves.
 	- **Label**: Use the following: